karthick07/CredLeaks/README.md

-# PASTEHUNTER
+# Pastehunter
-## Applying a text classification model after scraping Pastes using Pastehunter to predict PII.
+## Applying a text classification model on the scraped Pastes to predict PII (Only Tested on Pastebin).

+###### This research was carried out as part of my Masters Thesis.
+The developed scripts is a Proof of concept to demonstrate how text classification models along with keywords/Yara rules can aid in identifying PII from pastes.

 PasteHunter
 PasteHunter is a python3 application that is designed to query a collection of sites that host publicly pasted data.
 For all the pastes it finds it scans the raw contents against a series of Yara rules looking for information that can be used by an organisation or a researcher.